-- Use a range of tactics and strategies to overcome opponents in direct competition through team and individual games for example, cross-country, badminton, basketball, cricket, football, hockey, netball, rounders, rugby, softball, handball, table tennis and tennis. - Develop their technique and improve their performance in other competitive sports for example, athletics, gymnastics and MULTI SKILLS - Perform dances using advanced dance techniques within a range of dance styles and forms. - Take part in outdoor and adventurous activities which present intellectual and physical challenges and be encouraged to work in a team, building on trust and developing skills to solve problems, either individually or as a group for example orienteering.
+- Use a range of tactics and strategies to overcome opponents in direct competition through team and individual games for example, cross-country, badminton, basketball, cricket, football, hockey, netball, rounders, rugby, softball, handball, tennis, athletics and orienteering - Develop their technique and improve their performance in a range of competitive sports for example, athletics - Perform dances using advanced dance techniques within a range of dance styles and forms. - Take part in outdoor and adventurous activities which present intellectual and physical challenges and be encouraged to work in a team, building on trust and developing skills to solve problems, either individually or as a group for example orienteering.